MeetMangrove/playbook/membership.md

 ### Integrating new members

-After sharing a retreat or a project with a Mangrove Friend, we can decide to integrate him/her to our core team.
+After sharing a retreat or a project with a Mangrove Friend, we can decide to integrate them into our core team.

 **Deciding**